Library By-Laws

 2. a failure to elect the full number of Trustees authorized to be elected by the Board.

-A vacancy on the Board arising between Annual Meetings may be filled by appointment for the unexpired term by a majority vote of the Board.
+A vacancy on the Board arising between Annual Meetings may be filled by appointment for the unexpired term by a majority vote of the Board and the effective date of the appointment shall be stated by the Board.

 Any new Trusteeships of the Board created by means of an amendment of these Bylaws between Annual Meetings may be filled by appointment by a majority vote of the Board until the Board meeting prior to the Annual Meeting, at which time said appointee or other qualified candidate shall be elected for a full term.